tisztamo/Junior/README.md

 # Junior - Your AI contributor which writes itself.

-[![Video: Junior codes itself](doc/assets/video_cover.jpg)](https://www.youtube.com/watch?v=W_iwry8uT7E) *"Video: Junior codes itself"*
+[![Video: Junior codes itself](doc/assets/video_cover.jpg)](https://www.youtube.com/watch?v=W_iwry8uT7E)

+*"Video: Junior codes itself"*
 ## Description

 Junior is an exploratory project aimed at revolutionizing the way programmers interact with the development process.
 Just like how Linus Torvalds oversees the Linux Kernel development without coding himself, this project allows developers to communicate with the AI and supervise the development process.

+Isn't that already possible with ChatGPT?
+No, LLMs have very limited "working memory", so it is not possible to directly work with them on large codebases.

 By providing specific task details in a prompt descriptor and highlighting the relevant parts of your project, you can delegate code implementation, documentation, testing, and more to your AI Junior.